 You won’t find any “hostels” in South Africa, instead they are called “backpackers.”
 For the most part, the backpackers I stayed at have all been clean and have friendly staff.
 I visited South Africa in June and July which is considered their low season.
 With that I was able to get my pick of beds; I was able to walk in most times without a reservation.

-Here are the accommodations I recommend in South Africa:
+Here are the accommodations I recommend:

 Curiocity Backpackers for 3 nights at 205 ZAR ($18.67 CAD) per night in Johannesburg